aws-samples/sagemaker-studio-mlflow-integration/README.md

 ## Conclusion

-We have shown how you can add authentication and authorization to a single tenent MLFlow serverless installation with minimal code changes to MLFlow.
+We have shown how you can add authentication and authorization to a single tenent MLFlow serverless installation with minimal code changes to MLflow.
-The highlight of this exercise is the authentication to an MLFlow tracking server via IAM Roles within SageMaker, leveraging the security the IAM carries with it.
+The highlight of this exercise is the authentication to an MLflow tracking server via IAM Roles within SageMaker, leveraging the security the IAM carries with it.